Complaints about South Australian Government

 - Complaints involving corruption, misconduct and maladministration in public administration

 The South Australian Ombudsman (misconduct and maladministration only)

 - Complaints about private organisations or Commonwealth Government agencies

 See the Local Government Associations Complaints about councils webpage for more information

 - Complaints about Universities

 See the Governments Feedback and complaints about tertiary education webpage for more information

 Privacy Committee Complaint Management

 When the complaint is received in writing, the Privacy Committee will forward it to the agency you believe has breached your privacy.
 In most instances this will require your identifying information to be forwarded.

-The Privacy Committee will:
+Privacy Committee will: